aaros-pl/rtmps-hls-server/README.md

 Certificate and key are generated when docker image starts and placed in `.ssl`

 Install `rtmp.crt` as trusted root certificate (step varies per OS).
-On Ubunut for example:
+On Ubuntu for example:

 ```
 $ sudo cp ./.ssl/self-signed/rtmp.crt /usr/local/share/ca-certificates